An equation of the terminal side of an angle θ in standard positi... | Channels for Pearson+

 Textbook QuestionTextbook Question

 An equation of the terminal side of an angle θ in standard position is given with a restriction on x.
 Sketch the least positive such angle θ , and find the values of the six trigonometric functions of θ .
-12x + 5y = 0 , x ≥ 0 .
+See Example 3. ―5x ― 3y = 0 , x ≤ 0

 Verified Solution